Personal budget guide

 Pick the mistake that stung last month—write one tiny automatic rule that cuts it off.

-Four nights of setup
+Four setup steps

-Stack these in order; skip hero amounts until the month stops lying.
+Walk these in order; skip hero amounts until the month stops lying.

 Three numbers that keep you honest